booox/Learn-Notes/python/web frameworks/Flask/Book - Flask Web Development Notes.md

         * P57

 ## Database Operations

+* The best way to learn how to work with database models is in a Python shell.

 ### Creating the Tables
 * The very first thing to do is to instruct Flask-SQLAlchemy to create a database based on the model classes.